 The citizenship issue shows how basic assumptions of the Good Friday Agreement have been undermined.
 It recognised the birthright of the people of Northern Ireland to hold Irish or British citizenship on the basis of equality.
 The basic breach of this principle of equality by Brexit would be that Irish citizens would remain EU citizens whereas British citizens wouldn’t.
 It amounts to a new focus of division between the two main communities here.
 But it has also become clear that Brexit could make the status of Irish citizens born in Northern Ireland constitutionally and practically insecure.
 If Brexit goes ahead, Irish citizens will be EU citizens living in a non-member state.
 What rights do they have to live, work, access health and social services and fully participate in social and political life in that state where they were born?
 There are several possible answers to that.

 None of these options is appealing as they all involve the implication that those who choose Irish identity are in some way second class citizens.
-Their rights as full participants in NI life would depend on either a denial of their Irish nationality, as yet unknown bilateral agreements between the UK and Ireland about the CTA or paying to ask the Home Office to graciously allow them leave to live in the land of their birth.
+Their rights as full participants in NI life would depend on either a denial of their Irish nationality, as yet unknown bilateral agreements between the UK and Ireland about the CTA, or asking the Home Office to graciously allow them leave to live in the land of their birth.
 The reality is that Irish citizens, born and living in Northern Ireland, have no legal connection to the jurisdiction in which they were born.

 The other measures to protect rights we propose are the following: